SIM only deals

 Generally, SIM only deals tend to be either one month or twelve months in length.
 With the latter, you’re locked into paying your chosen tariff for a year.
-Conversely, one-month contracts – also known as rolling contracts – mean you just purchase a 30-day deal.
-At the end, you have a few options: you can auto-renew; you can modify your package by upgrading or downgrading (for example, if you know you’ll need more data next month); or, if you find a better deal with another provider, you’re free to leave.
+Conversely, a one-month contract – also known as a rolling contract – involves you just purchasing a 30-day deal.
+At the end, you have a few options: you can auto-renew; you can modify your package by upgrading or downgrading (for example, if you know you’ll need a higher data allowance next month); or, if you find a better mobile phone deal with another provider, you’re free to leave.

 Once you’ve chosen a tariff, you’ll be sent a SIM card that’ll fit your phone, whether you have a Standard, Micro or Nano SIM slot.

 What are the benefits of SIM only deals?

 - You’re not forced to get a new phone.
 Many of us are content with our devices, not feeling the need to have the latest release.
 SIM only deals mean you can stick with your trusted handset (because it’s working just fine thanks!).

 - SIM only deals allow you to be far more flexible, with contracts of one to twelve months.

 - If you can afford to buy a phone outright, it’ll work out cheaper overall than purchasing it on a monthly contract.